Solution | Factories Electricity & CO2 Emissions Forecasting#

 After completion of these four steps in parallel, the three scenarios are stacked into a single dataset and aggregated by factory and scenario.

-The intent of this project is to enable understanding of how Dataiku can be used to create analysis of global consumption and CO2 emissions in order to reduce cumulative CO2 emissions of factories.
-By creating a singular solution that can benefit and influence the decisions of a variety of teams in a single organization, smarter and more holistic production plans can be developed and tested.
+The intent of this project is to enable understanding of how you can use Dataiku to create analysis of global consumption and CO2 emissions to reduce cumulative CO2 emissions of factories.
+By creating a singular Solution that can benefit and influence the decisions of a variety of teams in a single organization, you can develop and test smarter and more holistic production plans.